Medical Assessor Code of Conduct

 Social Media

-c. engage with any content that falls within the above definitions in non-written ways including but not limited to “liking” or “reposting” such content.
+- engage with any content that falls within the above definitions in non-written ways including but not limited to “liking” or “reposting” such content;

 Corrupt Conduct

-44. If a Medical Assessor becomes aware of an instance of behaviour that could be corrupt conduct, maladministration, or criminal conduct, relating to the Commission, the Medical Assessor should report it promptly to the President or Principal Registrar, and/or, if appropriate, to the Independent Commission Against Corruption.
-(Refer to section 8 of the Independent Commission Against Corruption Act 1988 for guidance regarding the general nature of corrupt conduct.)
+- If a Medical Assessor becomes aware of an instance of behaviour that could be corrupt conduct, maladministration, or criminal conduct, relating to the Commission, the Medical Assessor should report it promptly to the President or Principal Registrar in line with the Public Interest Disclosure(PID) policy.

 Post Service Conduct